IvanSavanovic/Forum/README.md

 # Forum

-Front-end forum application created using React.
+Front-end of forum application created using React.